reikun07/reikun07/README.md

 - 👀 I’m interested in coding, gaming, and loving. especially you.
 - 🌱 I’m currently learning to sleep well.
 - 💞️ I’m looking to collaborate on your heart!
-- 📫 How to reach me on instagram @reikun07
+- 📫 How to reach me on instagram.com/@reikun07

 <!---
 reikun07/reikun07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.